MasterChef Canada

-MasterChef Canada was a Canadian competitive cooking reality show, part of the MasterChef franchise, open to amateur home cooks across Canada.
-It premiered on CTV on January 20, 2014, and has aired its seventh season.
-The show stars three judges: Claudio Aprile, Michael Bonacini and Alvin Leung.
-The show is produced by Endemol Shine International and Proper Television.
+MasterChef Canada is a Canadian competitive cooking reality TV show, part of the MasterChef franchise, open to self-taught amateur home cooks across Canada.
+It premiered on CTV on January 20, 2014, and has since aired its eighth season.

-MasterChef Canada aired Tuesday nights on CTV and the Cooking Channel in the United States.
-It also aired also in Sweden, Italy and Spain.
-Seven seasons of the show were produced, with the first six produced under the executive production of Guy O'Sullivan.
-No announcements of future seasons have been made as of 2023.
+The first seven seasons of MasterChef Canada starred three judges: Claudio Aprile, Michael Bonacini and Alvin Leung, were produced by Endemol Shine International and Proper Television.
+The first six seasons were produced under the executive production of Guy O'Sullivan.

-Plot
+After a three-year hiatus, CTV announced on October 22, 2024, an eighth season of the show for the 2025–26 season, to be produced by Scott McGillivray's Toronto-based McGillivray Entertainment Media (MEM).
+Filmed in early 2025, the season premiered on October 2, 2025, with a new judging panel that consists of Season 3 winner Mary Berg, Toronto chef and restaurateur Craig Wong, and chef and former Top Chef judge Hugh Acheson.